krutalp/MCFDS-Manifold-Learning/README.md

 ### Algorithm
 1. Deployed several toolboxes for each algorithm on real world datasets including Vehicle Loan Default, Credit Card Dataset, Single Cell Trajectories,
-2. Discussion on the computational complexity of the different algorithm
+2. Discussion on the computational complexity of the different algorithms

 ### Data Exploration
 Various Datasets were chosen and analyzed from a variety of different industries including biology, finance, and English Literature.
 Each of these datasets had to be preprocessed before the algorithm was deployed.